HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_02/Check_Point_Ch02.md

 ```
 (2 + 100) % 7 = 4
 ```
 The result is 4 indicating the fourth day in a week, meaning that the answer is Thursday.

+**2.13**
+The result of integer division will always be an integer.
+Eventual fraction will be truncated away.
+This means that 25 / 4 becomes 6 instead of 6.25.

+A common way to achieve floating-point number division if the decimal part shall be preserved is to add a dummy decimal 0.
+The result of for example 25.0 / 4 will become 6.25.